-Organizations from various industries come to UNT Dallas to find qualified and motivated employees for all types of employment opportunities each semester coordinated by Career Services.
+Organizations from various industries come to UNT Dallas to find qualified and motivated employees for all types of employment opportunities each semester coordinated by the Office of Career Services.
+For a list of current career fairs, visit https://untdallas.edu/calendar.php.